CarInsurance.com Insights

 Make sure to consider the insurance cost when shopping for a new ride.
 Cars that cost less to repair or replace generally have more affordable rates.

-Don’t make the mistake of thinking that the “cheaper the car, the cheaper the insurance.”
+Don’t think that the “cheaper the car, the cheaper the insurance.”
 It doesn’t always work that way.
 Instead, compare car insurance rates by vehicle when shopping for a car.

-You might consider purchasing a car that’s cheaper to insure.
-Insurance rates depend on your vehicle’s make and model.
+Instead, consider purchasing a car that’s cheaper to insure.
+Insurance rates depend on your vehicle’s make and model – small SUVs with safety features are cheaper to insure than luxury cars or sports cars, for example.

-Below you’ll find the list of the top 10 cheapest cars to insure.
+Below is a list of the top 10 cheapest cars to insure.

 Depending on your car insurance company, your policy will be valid for six months or one year.
 You can pay your premium upfront in full or in monthly installments.

-Low mileage discount: If you’re an infrequent driver, you might qualify for a low mileage discount.
-Drivers who log less than 7,500 annual mileage net an average 9% discount, while drivers with annual mileage of 10000-11999 garner a 6% discount.
+If you’re an infrequent driver, you might qualify for a low-mileage discount.
+Drivers who log less than 7,500 annual mileage net an average 9% discount, while drivers with annual mileage of 10,000-11,999 garner a 7% discount.

-Typically, it involves installing a small device in your vehicle or using a mobile app to track behaviors like speed, braking, mileage and time of day driven.
+Typically, it involves installing a small device in your vehicle or using a mobile app to track behaviors like speed, braking, mileage, phone usage and time of day.
 Insurers use this data to assess your risk level, and you may receive discounts or personalized rates based on how safely you drive.

 If you sign up for a telematics program with your insurance company, you can save 10% on your policy.